-None of this is to say that friends and family can’t ever offer advice.
+None of this is to say that friends and family can’t ever offer advice on mental health.
 If your sister found an article about a breathing exercise that can help with panic attacks or your favorite blog lists ways to work with depression, those things can be very helpful.
 The key is that it isn’t judgmental or self-righteous.
 Your loved ones should do the research necessary to understand your illness and give you love and support accordingly.
 You can tell them so.

 Petite2Queen provides virtual mentoring to young women in life, at work, and in sales.
 Follow us for more practical advice you can put to use to improve your life and career.

 Rachel Whitbeck is the Director of Content at Petite2Queen.
 She is working towards her PhD in Sociology at the University of Limerick in Ireland.
 Rachel uses her experience in writing, editing, and research to develop content that appeals to and is reflective of the diverse millennial woman.